josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## ⚙️ 65.
-Training is part of the military's learning architecture

-This is why the cluster treats training and feedback as inseparable.
+## 69. ⚙️ Training Is Part Of The Military's Learning Architecture

 ```mermaid
 flowchart TD